arq5x/bedtools2/docs/content/tools/intersect.rst

 ==========================================================================
-5.1.19 (-sorted) Invoke a memory-efficient algorithm for very large files.
+``-sorted`` Invoke a memory-efficient algorithm for very large files.
 ==========================================================================
 The default algorithm for detecting overlaps loads the B file into an R-tree structure in memory.
 While fast, it can consume substantial memory for large